Summarist.ai

 Frontend

-• Shadcn UI: Accessible component primitives (Radix UI)
+• Shadcn UI / Radix UI: Accessible UI primitives and reusable components

-• Framer Motion / Motion: Page and micro-animations
+• Framer Motion / Motion: Smooth page transitions and micro-interactions

 Backend & Services

-• Google Gemini 2.5 Flash: AI model for summary generation via structured prompts
+• Google Gemini 2.5 Flash: Summary generation and chat responses

-• Clerk: Authentication, user management, and webhook-based user sync
+• Clerk: Authentication, user sessions, and user webhooks

 Key Features